 – helping teens and young adults to understand and address education, employment, community living, and community integration issues as they transition into adulthood.

-— assists families of children with autism spectrum disorders in designing visual supports and environments.
+— assists families of people with autism spectrum disorders in designing visual supports and environments.